gbxyz/rdnsd/README.md

     **Note:** this is a legacy option to provide backwards compatibility.

-    Th specifies the file where `rdnsd` will write statistics to when signalled.
+    It specifies a file to which `rdnsd` will write statistics.

     See ["OBTAINING STATISTICS"](#obtaining-statistics) for further information.

 # RELOADING CONFIGURATION